Psykotikism/Mutant_Tanks/README.md

 ## About
 Originally an extended version of Super Tanks, Mutant Tanks combines Last Boss, Last Boss Extended, and Super Tanks to grant Tanks unique powers and abilities that enhance the player experience.

-### What makes Mutant Tanks worth installing?
-Mutant Tanks enhances the fun and excitement players get from Tank fights by creating a unique experience with every Tank.

 ## Features
 1. Fully compatible with all game modes.
 2. Supports custom configurations whether per difficulty, per map, per game mode, per day, per player (survivor/infected/all) count, or per finale stage.